mbaltman/2017-ReferenceCode-4645/README.md

   1. Their Alliance
-  angles for the gear and shooting
+  :angles for the gear and shooting
   2. The shooters configuration
-  distance from the boiler
+ :distance from the boiler,
   target speed for shooting
-  3. Which autonomous they want to run which autonomous runs
+  3. Which autonomous they want to run
+  : which autonomous runs